Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Proposed Method

-In the first step of the proposed method, we extract a valid order of variables from a given problem.
-This might be done in a problem-specific way or in a general way.
-In the following, we explain a general algorithm to extract a valid order from a given QUBO problem on the basis of Theorem~\ref{thm:sufficient_condition_valid_order}.
-We discuss problem-specific cases in Section~\ref{sec:application} where a valid order can be extracted in a more computationally efficient way.
+In the first step of the proposed method, we extract a valid partial order of variables from a given problem.
+This might be done in a problem-specific or general way.
+In the following, we explain a general algorithm to extract a valid partial order from a given QUBO problem on the basis of Theorem~\ref{thm:sufficient_condition_valid_order}.
+We discuss problem-specific cases in Section~\ref{sec:application} where a valid partial order can be extracted in a more computationally efficient way.